-- 29.1 Students cannot resubmit the thesis more than once. - 29.2 If the student does not meet the requirements set under Regulation 29 then he or she has not complied with all assessment requirements (see Regulation 8), which will result in a fail. - 29.3 The College Office is responsible for ensuring that the student receives a written statement of any revisions to be made to the thesis.
-The supervisor must confirm with the student his or her understanding of any revisions to be made.
+- 29.1 Students cannot resubmit the thesis more than once. - 29.2 If the student does not meet the requirements set under Regulation 29 then they have not complied with all assessment requirements (see Regulation 8), which will result in a fail. - 29.3 The College Office is responsible for ensuring that the student receives a written statement of any revisions to be made to the thesis.
+The supervisor must confirm with the student their understanding of any revisions to be made.